DieracDelta/ML_coding_assngment/writeup/main.typ

 == Optimizations

-The original paper's design was iterated on many times. #link("https://leimao.github.io/article/Word2Vec-Classic/")[This blogpost] goes into a in-depth discussion of possible optimizations.
+The original paper's design was iterated on many times, and most of the implementations I looked at varied pretty far from the paper. #link("https://leimao.github.io/article/Word2Vec-Classic/")[This blogpost] goes into a in-depth discussion of possible optimizations.
 Two interesting optimizations include:

 - Avoiding blowup in the output vecs by simply batching terms, applying a projection layer, then having the output be a distribution over terms.
 - Employ non-contrastive estimation to train the output as a binary classifier that "good" when hitting the output words, and "bad" otherwise.
 This employs negative samples with each batch (all pairs in a context window are passed through in each batch, the error is computed use MLE (maximum liklihood estimate), then back-propped on a per-batch basis).

 == Other approaches

-TODO fill out with transformer and knearest neighbors
+One approach that did well on this dataset include using #link("https://www.researchgate.net/publication/328088745_Effective_Nearest-Neighbor_Music_Recommendations")[K-nearest neighbors] on features similar songs in a playlist.
+Another approach that seems to work well is #link("https://arxiv.org/pdf/2304.09061.pdf")[training llms] on the data then using those llms to continue existing playlists.

 = Implementation